 Business details and technical details are equally important.
 If the team clarifies your business goals and understands why you initiate the project, they will identify a more direct, faster path to your target market.

 Developers work to deadlines—if not yours, then theirs.
 For startups, meeting fact-based deadlines could be the key to survival.
-To avoid unrealistic goals, they must be handled carefully and discussed in advance.
+They must be handled carefully and discussed in advance to avoid unrealistic goals.

 Some industries are subject to strict regulations.
-Different rules might apply when software goes globally (e.g., HIPAA/GDPR for medical software development).
+Different rules might apply when software goes globally (e.g., HIPAA/GDPR for healthcare development).
 This adds to the scope of work on a project and to startup costs.

 Yes, IT Craft is confident in estimates.
 Here is why: